fballiano/magento2-defer-javascripts/README.md

 Installation
 ------------

-Simply download the whole repository and copy everything to your Magento document root.
-Otherwise with modman:
 ```shell
 composer require fabrizioballiano/deferjavascripts
 ```

 Compatibility
 -------------
-This module was developed on Magento 2.1.
+This module was developed on Magento 2.1 and tested also on Magento 2.2 (up to 2.2.3).
 If you have a different version of Magento and the module is working please drop me a line so I can update this compatibility list.

 Known Issues